-- Qéros are considered as the last direct descendants of the Incas.
+- Qéros are considered the last direct descendants of the Incas.
 They live in Peru, in the mountains of the Andes of the Vilcanota mountain range in the province of Paucartambo, approximately 90 kilometers from Cusco, the ancient Inca capital.
-According to estimations the tribe is integrated by 1500 people, who live in different communities called Hatún Q'ero, Japu, Kiko, Marcapata etc. The Japu community has 75 families, a total of 350 people.
-They live in the heights of 2000 to 4800 meters above sea level in scattered places called Cochamarca, Yanaruma, Tinki, Racchí, Lekepampa and Japu.
+According to estimations, the tribe is integrated by 1500 people, who live in different communities called Hatún Q'ero, Japu, Kiko, Marcapata, etc. The Japu community has 75 families, a total of 350 people.
+They live in the heights of 2000 to 4800 meters above sea level in scattered places called Cochamarca, Yanaruma, Tinki, Racchí, Lekepampa, and Japu.
 The Japu community has a school and a municipal administration.
 The mayor is elected every two years.
-Since the Spanish conquest in the sixteenth century, the Q 'eros had to work as slaves for their employers in their own lands.
-Only in 1963 the Peruvian state freed the Q'eros from the servitude expropriating the "hacendados" or alleged owners.
+Since the Spanish conquest in the sixteenth century, the Q 'eros had to work as slaves for their employers in their lands.
+Only in 1963, the Peruvian state freed the Q'eros from servitude expropriating the "hacendados" or alleged owners.
 Survivors were assigned the lands.
 Now they live in the heights mentioned above.
 The Q'eros speak Quechua, the ancient Inca language, including many words from Spanish.

 As we see, cultural diversity is of vital importance because it proposes respect on the part of neighbors, those who surround and do not think in the same way.
 Likewise, it implies respect on the part of the authorities that have power in the community in which they live.

 Peru Interesting Info:

 If you want to know about the Peru Culture

 , travel to Peru